Under Penal Code §368 defines Elder Abuse can either be physical abuse or financial exploitation of an elderly person.

 There must be sufficient evidence to convict someone of elder abuse.
 Your attorney will employ the services of a professional investigator or expert to conduct a thorough investigation of the facts and to examine the validity of prosecutions evidence.

 Elder Abuse, as a felony or a misdemeanor, can result in very serious penalties such as imprisonment in the county jail or state prison.
 However, your attorney will prepare defense strategies, which can avoid prosecution and mitigate the seriousness of potential punishments.
 Please don’t try to be your own defense attorney.
-Contact the My Criminal Defense today to set up a FREE confidential consultation to protect your freedom and reputation against unjust prosecution!!
+Contact the San Diego domestic violence legal team today to set up a FREE confidential consultation to protect your freedom and reputation against unjust prosecution!!